Skip to main content

 Consolidation

-Consolidation lets you view financial data across all entities in your organisation as a single combined entity.
+Consolidation lets you view financial data across all entities in your organisation through a single consolidated set of reports.
 Instead of switching between individual entity reports, you see one set of consolidated Profit & Loss, Balance Sheet, and Cash Flow statements.

 Premium feature